quantmind/awesome-data-science-viz/README.md

 ## Machine Learning

 * [Theano][] is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently
+* [TensorFlow][] library for numerical computation using data flow graphs.
+Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
 * [Keras](https://github.com/fchollet/keras) Deep Learning library for [Theano][] and [TensorFlow][]